0v0katai/C.Basic/README.md

 ### Bug report

 Describe how the bug behaves and provide the steps to reproduce it in your report.
-If capable, please indicate which parts of code that need to be changed as well to fix it in your pull request.
+If capable, please indicate the part of code that need to be changed as well to fix it in your pull request.

 ### Feature request